 4. Careless Whisper – George Michael

 This track was released in 1984 and I was 13 years old when I fell in love with George Michael.
-I loved the video with his shining white teeth, his perfect hair, his gold hoop earrings and his pin striped suit.
-To this day I do love a man in a nice suit. 😂.
+I loved the video with his shining white teeth, his perfect hair, his gold hoop earrings and his well cut suit.
+To this day I do love a man in a good suit. 😂.
 I wanted to be the girl in the video, with George begging me to be his.
 This song just takes me back to my teenage years.

 5. Papa Don’t Preach – Madonna